opensearch-project/documentation-website/_dashboards/install/windows.md

 Follow the steps below to install OpenSearch Dashboards on Windows.

 Make sure you have a zip utility installed.
-{: .tip }
+{: .note }

 1. Download the [`opensearch-dashboards-{{site.opensearch_version}}-windows-x64.zip`](https://artifacts.opensearch.org/releases/bundle/opensearch-dashboards/{{site.opensearch_version}}/opensearch-dashboards-{{site.opensearch_version}}-windows-x64.zip){:target='\_blank'} archive.

 1. To extract the archive contents, right-click to select **Extract All**.

-   Note: Some versions of the Windows operating system limit the file path length.
-If you encounter a path length-related error when unzipping the archive, perform the following steps to enable long path support:
+   **Note**: Some versions of the Windows operating system limit the file path length.
+If you encounter a path-length-related error when unzipping the archive, perform the following steps to enable long path support:

    1. Open Powershell by entering `powershell` in the search box next to **Start** on the taskbar.
    1. Run the following command in Powershell: